Computing the bridge length: the key ingredient in a continuous isometry classification of periodic point sets: Auxiliary concepts of graph theory for the bridge length algorithm

 \begin{dfn}[path/cycle sum] For a path (sequence of consecutive edges) in a labelled quotient graph $Q$, we make all directions of edges consistent in the sequence and define the \emph{path sum} in $\Z^n$ as the sum of the resulting translational vectors along the path.
-If the path is a closed cycle, then the path sum is called the \emph{cycle sum}. \end{dfn}
+If the path is a closed cycle, the path sum is called the \emph{cycle sum}. \end{dfn}

+In the language of \emph{voltage graphs}, a path sum may equivalently be referred to as the \emph{net voltage} over the path.
 In the labelled quotient graph in Fig.~\ref{fig:quotient_periodic_graph}, the upper cycle consisting of the directed orange edge (from $p$ to $q$) and the inverted green edge (from $q$ to $p$) has the cycle sum $(1,1)+(0,-1)=(1,0)$.
 This cycle sum means that a lifting of the cycle to the periodic graph $G$ in $\R^2$ produces a polygonal path connecting a point to its translate by the vector $\vb*{v_1}=(1,0)$ in the next cell to the right.

-\begin{dfn}[minimal tree $\MST(S/\La)$] For a periodic point set $S\subset\R^n$ with a lattice $\La$, the \emph{minimal tree} is a Minimum Spanning Tree $\MST(S/\La)$ on the set $S/\La$ of $\La$-equivalence classes of points, where the distance between any classes in $S/\La$ is the minimum Euclidean distance between their representatives in the periodic set $S$. \end{dfn}
+\begin{dfn}[minimal tree $\MST(S/\La)$] For a periodic point set $S\subset\R^n$ with a lattice $\La$, a \emph{minimal tree} is a Minimum Spanning Tree $\MST(S/\La)$ (Definition~\ref{dfn:MST}) on the set $S/\La$ of $\La$-equivalence classes of points, where the distance between any classes in $S/\La$ is the minimum Euclidean distance between their representatives in the set $S$. \end{dfn}